-New Project Creation Wizard - Design Template
+New Project Creation Wizard - Design Template (SmartFusion2 and IGLOO2 only)

 The Design Template page is where you can use Libero SoC's built-in template to automate your design process.
 The template uses the System Builder tool for system-level design or the Microcontroller Subsystem (MSS) in your design.
 Both will speed up your design process.